 We are looking for more locations!
 If you would like to see a location in your city, please fill out our contact us form and let us know.
 We are looking for locations that have charm and personality.
 Space that is similarly built out as ours with a mix of open space and private offices.
 We are open for discussion and will keep it confidential if you contact us!

-thinkspace is launching it’s second location in Seattle.
+thinkspace has launched it’s second location in Seattle.
 Located near Google, Adobe, and Tableau we’re in the “Center of the Universe” in Fremont.
 Our space is in the penthouse with spectacular views of the Fremont Bridge, Ship Canal, and Lake Union.
 Ample parking is available, bike racks, showers and changing rooms.
 Conveniently located near restaurants, grocery stores, bars, and tech companies.

 Address: 936 N 34th Street, Suite 400 Seattle, WA 98103.